Skip to main content

 Tramadol Withdrawal Symptoms

-Tramadol withdrawal symptoms can occur when someone develops a physical dependence to tramadol.
+Tramadol withdrawal symptoms can occur when someone develops a physical dependence on tramadol.
 Abruptly stopping this medication can lead to uncomfortable and even severe withdrawal effects.
-Some of these symptoms may include nausea, vomiting, dilated pupils, chills, anxiety, and diarrhea, for example.
+Some of these symptoms may include nausea, vomiting, dilated pupils, chills, anxiety, and diarrhea.
 [1] More severe withdrawal effects might include hallucinations, paranoia, and panic attacks.
 Medical detox can help you stop taking tramadol in a way that’s safer and more comfortable.

 What Is Tramadol?

 Tramadol is a member of a class of medications known as opioid agonists.
 [2] It’s FDA-approved to treat moderate to severe pain in adults.
 Brand names include ConZip, Ultram, and Qdolo.
-Tramadol is available in both immediate-release and extended-release formulations.
-In many cases, tramadol is prescribed to patients who are recovering from a surgical procedure.
+Tramadol is available in both immediate-release and extended-release formulations and is often prescribed to patients recovering from surgery.

 As a synthetic opioid drug, tramadol has been linked to a risk of substance abuse and addiction.
-The U.S. Drug Enforcement Administration (DEA) has classified tramadol as a Schedule 4 controlled substance.
-[3] Still, tramadol isn’t considered as potent as other prescription opioids such as morphine, oxycodone, or hydrocodone, for example.
+The U.S. Drug Enforcement Administration (DEA) classifies tramadol as a Schedule 4 controlled substance.
+[3] While it isn’t as potent as prescription opioids such as morphine, oxycodone, or hydrocodone, it still carries a significant risk of dependence.

 White tablets

-Even though it may be milder than some other opioid painkillers, it’s still possible to develop an addiction to tramadol.
-A tramadol addiction may require professional substance use treatment from a medical professional or a treatment program.
-If you have a family history of substance abuse or other risk factors for addiction, tell your doctor before accepting a tramadol prescription.
-There may be alternative medications you can take that don’t pose the risk of addiction.
+Even though tramadol is milder than other opioid painkillers, it’s still possible to develop an addiction.
+A tramadol addiction may require professional substance use treatment from a medical professional or treatment program.
+If you have a family history of substance abuse or other addiction risk factors, tell your doctor before accepting a tramadol prescription.
+There may be alternative medications that don’t pose the same risk of addiction.

 Signs of Tramadol Addiction

 Tramadol is an opioid drug that poses a risk of abuse, dependency, and addiction.
-Addiction to this substance is considered an opioid use disorder, or OUD.
-If you or a loved one is taking tramadol, it’s important to be aware of the signs and symptoms of OUD, including: [4]
+Addiction to this substance is classified as an opioid use disorder (OUD).
+If you or a loved one is taking tramadol, it’s important to recognize the signs and symptoms of OUD, including: [4]

 • Intense cravings for tramadol